Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Pulsed Neutron Source

 \section{Pulsed Neutron Source}

 The PNS used in the run is a commercial Thermo Scientific MP 320 Deuterium-Deuterium generator (DDG).
 It is deployed on one side of the CB at the mid-height of the drift region.
 Custom polyethylene blocks are used as neutron shielding for radiation safety.
 Lead blocks and borated polyethylene are placed in front of the DDG to absorb gammas produced from the polyethylene.
 The DDG produces $\sim$1 million mono-energetic 2.5 MeV neutrons per second.
 However, in this run at the CB, the DDG is operated in a special mode (Fig.~\ref{fig:burstmode}), where five bursts of neutrons are generated every 12.5 ms (80 Hz).
 In this special mode, the actual emission intensity is unknown.
 Each burst lasts 60 $\mu$s followed by a 20 $\mu$s long downtime.
-Data acquisition rate is 4 Hz.
+The data acquisition rate is 4 Hz, and the DAQ system records every 20th neutron burst generated by the neutron source.
 The produced neutrons penetrate the CB wall and the non-instrumented LAr region before reaching the bulk LAr with active charge readout.
 Neutron interaction products reaching the dead LAr region can produce scintillation light and can be detected by XAs.